-In segmental infarcts, the blood supply to the outer aspect of the cortex is derived from perforating branches of the renal capsular artery which is an early branch of the renal artery.
+By contrast, segmental renal infarcts may result in wedge shaped areas of abnormal renal parenchymal hypoenhancement with relative sparing of the cortex.
+This occurs because the blood supply to the outer aspect of the cortex is derived from perforating branches of the renal capsular artery which is an early branch of the renal artery.
 As such, when a branch of the renal artery is occluded (by thromboembolism, dissection etc) perfusion may be preserved to a thin rim (2-4 mm) of cortex which enhances normally.

 Unfortunately the cortical rim sign is only seen in approximately half of renal infarcts.